 How Do You Get Certified?

 The route to certification is different for every qualification.
-PMI, for example, expect you to fill in a long application form.
+PMI, for example, expects you to fill in a long application form.
 Taking other certificates like PRINCE2 Practitioner may require a short training course.
 The thing most of them have in common is the exam.

 Exams strike fear in the heart of candidates.
 I have known several candidates who are perfectly competent at passing the exam, with a good knowledge of the material and high results on their practice papers.
 But the stress of the exam room was too much for them and they didn’t perform to their best.

-Achieving your certification goals means both being able to understand and apply the theory well enough to get through the exam but actually being able to get through the exam!
+Achieving your certification goals means both being able to understand and apply the theory well enough to get through the exam and actually being able to get through the exam!
 I’m sure you have heard stories of people who forgot to turn over the exam paper and missed out a load of questions, or failed to keep track of the time and rushed their answers in the last ten minutes – I certainly have.

 Pro Tip: Whatever certificate you are going for, spend some time practicing in exam conditions so your nerves don’t take over on the day.